-The ART-AI Centre for Doctoral Training in Accountable, Responsible and Transparent AI (ART-AI) at Bath is looking to recruit its second cohort to start in September 2020.
-At least 10 students will be fully funded for four years (stipend, fees and research support budget).
+The UKRI Centre for Doctoral Training in Accountable, Responsible and Transparent AI (ART-AI) at Bath is looking to recruit its third cohort to start in September 2021.
+At least 10 students will be funded for four years (stipend, tuition fees and research support budget).

 You'll be trained to be "a specialist with perspectives", with not only AI skills but a broader understanding of the engineering applications of AI and the ethical, policy and socio-economic consequences of intelligent technologies.